Cheapest Car Insurance for 19-Year-Olds

 Cheapest Car Insurance for 19-Year-Olds by Gender

-Unfortunately, your gender affects your rates.
-Young men pay more because they're more likely to be involved in accidents.
-Female drivers pay about $12 less per month than males for minimum coverage, saving $144 annually.
-The gender difference exists because 19-year-old males have 21% higher accident rates than females, according to Insurance Institute for Highway Safety data.
+Gender affects your rates.
+Young men pay more than women because they're more likely to be involved in accidents.
+Female drivers pay approximately $12 less per month than males for minimum coverage, resulting in a $144 annual savings.
+The gender difference exists because 19-year-old males have 21% higher accident rates than females, according to data from the Insurance Institute for Highway Safety.
 Here's how the math works out for both genders.

 Cheapest Car Insurance for 19-Year-Old Female Drivers